18F/identity-reporting-rails/CONTRIBUTING.md

 consider adding individuals or groups as requested reviewers on your pull request.
 Most internal product teams have a team handle which can be used to notify everyone on that team, or you can request reviews from one of the available interest group teams:

-- `18f/identity-frontend` for developers interested in frontend development

 To request to join any of these teams, you can contact any existing member and ask to be added.